 Similar to the Bullmastiff, the English Mastiff may be enormous, but this large breed is not known for having demanding exercise requirements, and they are often seen as being slightly lazy.

-Despite their intimidating size, they are usually exceptionally loyal and loving towards their family.
+Despite their intimidating size, English Mastiffs are exceptionally loyal and loving towards their family.

 Because of their protective nature, if they do not receive the right socialization or training, there is a risk they could start to exhibit territorial or guarding behavior.
 This should not be allowed to escalate, especially given their size and strength,